Lisly25/webserv/README.md

 + all location contexts must also contain a root directive, no matter which type location it is.
 Its value must be a single string (it cannot contain whitespaces)

-+ 'autoindex' can be used inside non-cgi location context: is set to off by default, and as such, is not mandatory
++ `autoindex` can be used inside non-cgi location context: is set to off by default, and as such, is not mandatory.
+It is used to turn on or off directory listing

++ a location context may also contain redirections:

+	* `alias` will replace `root` + `location` (results in redirection within the server)
+	* `proxy_pass` will define a different server to which we are redirecting
+	* `cgi_pass` is used to set the address of a cgi server

+	A location context may contain only one of these (or none, in which case no redirection is performed)

 Proxy_pass passes the requests to other server off loads the work from our server and the server its passed to in this examples a docker containers have their own CGI to handle the code execution and generate the reponse for the user.